 Why?
 While the Covid-19 outbreak and associated lockdowns resulted in an uncertain outlook for the broader markets, the multi-billion-dollar Fed stimulus announced in late March 2020 helped the markets stage a strong recovery.
-Q1 2021 marked the beginning of the vaccination programs by various governments, and investors are now expecting a quicker economic rebound with economies opening up gradually, which will bode well for CSX's transportation business.
+Q1 2021 marked the beginning of the vaccination programs by various governments, and investors expect a quicker economic rebound with economies opening up gradually, which will bode well for CSX's transportation business.

 Overall, 2020 marked a year of sales and earnings decline for railroad companies.
 The coronavirus crisis had a significant impact on transportation demand in 2020, due to an overall decline in manufacturing, lower consumer demand, lower oil prices impacting production and transportation of oil and related products, as well as lower natural gas prices resulting in lower demand for coal.
 Given the tensions between the U.S. and China on trade, the exports were also hit.